 About

-In work funded by the U.S. Department of Education’s Office of English Language Acquisition, the Spencer Foundation, and the W. T. Grant Foundation, I have investigated the implementation of language and course placement policies as well as STEM-CS reforms.
-I work in partnership with state and district school leaders to address pressing problems of practice and to generate resources that center multilingual learners in state and local policy.
-My scholarship has appeared in several top-tier journals, including American Educational Research Journal, Educational Researcher, and Journal of Teacher Education, and I co-edited the volumes Forbidden Language: English Learners and Restrictive Language Policies and School Integration Matters: Research-Based Strategies to Advance Equity (both Teachers College Press).
+In work funded by the Institute of Education Sciences, the U.S. Department of Education, the Spencer Foundation, and the W. T. Grant Foundation, I have investigated the implementation of language and course placement policies, teacher preparation policies, as well as STEM-CS reforms.
+I work in partnership with leaders to address pressing problems of practice and to generate resources that center multilingual learners in state and local policy.
+My scholarship has appeared in several top-tier journals, including American Educational Research Journal, Educational Researcher, and Journal of Teacher Education.
+I co-edited the volumes Forbidden Language: English Learners and Restrictive Language Policies and School Integration Matters: Research-Based Strategies to Advance Equity (both Teachers College Press).

 I completed my Ph.D. in Education at the University of California, Los Angeles, and a postdoctoral fellowship at Northwestern University.
 I also hold a Master’s degree in International Education Policy from Harvard University, and a Bachelor’s degree in Spanish from Indiana University.